jcs-emacs/jcs-emacs/README.md

 ## Installation

 To install, clone this repo and copy the core `files`/`directories` to the emacs config directory accordingly.
+Make sure you backup your own configuration before you installed.
 ```bash
 # clone this repo
 $ git clone https://github.com/jcs090218/jcs-emacs-init.git